haredega/haredega.github.io/_pages/work.md

 author_profile: true
 ---
 My professional interests include distribution networks, databases, web based technologies, User Experience (UX) and Business Intelligence.

-Right now I'm in an internship at Elektro.
-I'll be graduating early August, and I'm looking forward to face all the challenges that are out there.
-I've been involved in projects ranging from requirements specification of a web based app to cohesion and extractions of large databases with geographical information.
-I've lately been involved in an operational research project in which we'll be using linear programming for decision making.
+Right now I'm in looking for a full-time job in technology or BI.

+My last project was during my internship at Elektro, until July 2016.
+It involved operational research, with linear programming for decision making.I've also been involved in projects ranging from requirements specification of a web based app to cohesion and extractions of large databases with geographical information.

 Last year I got the chance to work with professor Paulo Lemos in an Entrepreneurship course at Coursera as a Undergraduate Teaching Assistant.
 This experience was very rewarding, as I'm also interested in the teaching/learning relationship and how technologies will change it.

-If you have read all of this, you might as well be interested in taking a look on [how I work](/process) .
+If you have read all of this, you might as well be interested in taking a look on [how I work](/process) , or [where I have been](https://www.linkedin.com/in/heitor-arede-garcia-189a57b4) .